coraxgs/Crypto-MCP-Server---by-Corax-CoLAB/README.md

 <h1>Crypto MCP Server — by Corax CoLAB 🚀🪙</h1>

-Crypto MCP Server is a local, lightweight dashboard + utility layer that connects Claude Desktop (Local MCP tools) and your local MCP servers on a Raspberry Pi.
+Crypto MCP Server is a local, lightweight dashboard + utility layer that connects Claude Desktop (Local MCP tools) and your local MCP servers on a Raspberry Pi (or other platform with Linux dist).
 It provides a REST + WebSocket backend that proxies MCP tools (CCXT, CoinGecko, Portfolio, Freqtrade, etc.), stores order logs locally (SQLite), and ships a React frontend dashboard for monitoring and limited control.

 > Default project path used in this README: /home/pelle/cryptomcpserver/ The installer script name is now install.sh and should be located at /home/pelle/install.sh. 📁